quintel/documentation/docs/main/scenario-tools/creating-and-updating.md

 | transport_vehicle_using_electricity_efficiency  | reset  | 1.2  |

 :::info Resetting a slider to its standard value
-If you want to reset a slider you set previously to its standard value, put __reset__ instead of a value.
+If you want to remove an input from the list of inputs in your scenario, put __reset__ instead of a value.
+This will reset the slider to its standard value.
 :::

 ### curves